 Cluster Attributes Definition CounterInterval (user-defined) Intervals counted by the attribute GlobalCounter indicating approximately how often a broadcast occurs that will cause the GlobalCounter attribute to increase.
 The default value of the GlobalCounter increment can be modified by changing CounterInterval.
 If you increase this attribute to exceed five seconds, consider increasing the default value of the ShutdownTimeout attribute.
 Type and dimension: integer-scalarDefault: 5 CounterMissAction (user-defined) Specifies the action that must be performed when the GlobalCounter is not updated for CounterMissTolerance times the CounterInterval.
 Possible values are LogOnly and Trigger.
 If you set CounterMissAction to LogOnly, the system logs the message in Engine Log and Syslog.
 If you set CounterMissAction to Trigger, the system invokes a trigger which has default action of collecting the comms tar file.
 Type and dimension: string-scalarDefault: LogOnly CounterMissTolerance (user-defined) Specifies the time interval that can lapse since the last update of GlobalCounter before VCS reports an issue.
 If the GlobalCounter does not update within CounterMissTolerance times CounterInterval, VCS reports the issue.
 Depending on the CounterMissAction.value, appropriate action is performed.
 Type and dimension: integer-scalarDefault: 20 CredRenewFrequency (user-defined) The number of days after which the VCS engine renews its credentials with the authentication broker.
 For example, the value 5 indicates that credentials are renewed every 5 days; the value 0 indicates that credentials are not renewed.
 Type and dimension: integer-scalarDefault = 0 DeleteOnlineResource (user-defined) Defines whether you can delete online resources.
 Set this value to 1 to enable deletion of online resources.
-Set this value to 0 to disable deletion of online resources. (doct defined) You can override this behavior by using the -force option with the hares -delete command.
+Set this value to 0 to disable deletion of online resources.
+You can override this behavior by using the -force option with the hares -delete command.
 Type and dimension: integer-scalarDefault = 1 DumpingMembership (system use only) Indicates that the engine is writing or dumping the configuration to disk.
-Type and dimension: vector (-,-::::::::::::::::::::::::::::::::::: Default: Not applicable.
+Type and dimension: vector Default: Not applicable.

 Cluster Attributes Definition EngineClass The scheduling class for the VCS engine (HAD). (user-defined) The attribute can take the following values: RT, TS, FSS, FX where RT = realtime, TS = timeshare, FSS = fair-share scheduler, and FX = fixed-priority.
 For information on the significance of these values, see the operating system documentation.
 Type and dimension: string-scalarDefault: RT EnableFFDC Enables or disables FFDC logging.
-By default, FFDC logging is enabled. (user-defined) Type and dimension: boolean-scalarDefault: 1 EnableVMAutoDiscovery (user-defined) Enables or disables auto discovery of virtual machines.
-By default, auto discovery of virtual machines is disabled. ( Type and dimension: integer-scalarDefault: 0 EnginePriority The priority in which HAD runs.
+By default, FFDC logging is enabled. (user-defined) Type and dimension: boolean-scalarDefault: 1 EnableVMAutoDiscovery Enables or disables auto discovery of virtual machines.
+By default, auto discovery of (user-defined) virtual machines is disabled.
+Type and dimension: integer-scalarDefault: 0 EnablePBF (user-defined) Enables or disables priority based failover.
+When set to 1 (one), VCS gives priority to the online of high priority service group, by ensuring that its Load requirement is met on the system.
+Type and dimension: boolean-scalarDefault: 0 (zero) EnginePriority The priority in which HAD runs.
 Generally, a greater priority value indicates higher (user-defined) scheduling priority.
 A range of priority values is assigned to each scheduling class.
 For more information on the range of priority values, see the operating system documentation.
 Type and dimension: string-scalarDefault: ""